WeneXD/Himoleikit/README.md

 # Himoleikit
-A Finnish Hunger Games parody simulator
+A Finnish Hunger Games simulator parody

+Made in 2022 during spring.

 # Usage
 To add characters open `HimoHahmot.wene` and write their names in there.
 Each line is their own character.